tatvadesai/tatvadesai.github.io/_poems/peeling-paint.md

 ---
 layout: poem-layout
-title: peeling paint
+title: "Peeling Paint"
 author: tatva
 ---

 Your memories go away like peeling paint,
 rustic and mesmerising
-yet some bits and pieces remain
+still some bits and pieces remain
 after a long time when it is time to repaint
 still i can see your remains
 but i paint over it